kenjaninja/python-ibmdb/install.md

 		UI72589 (v12)

 ## Configuring the environment
+1. Configure an appropriate _Db2 ODBC initialization file_ that can be read at application time.
+For compatibility with ibm_db, the following properties must be set:

+    In COMMON section:

+    ```
+    MULTICONTEXT=2
+    CURRENTAPPENSCH=ASCII
+    FLOAT=IEEE
+    ```

+    In SUBSYSTEM section:

+    ```
+    MVSATTACHTYPE=RRSAF
+    ```

+    Here is a sample of a complete initialization file:

+    ```
+    ; This is a comment line...
+    ; Example COMMON stanza
+    [COMMON]
+    MVSDEFAULTSSID=VC1A
+    CONNECTTYPE=1
+    MULTICONTEXT=2
+    CURRENTAPPENSCH=ASCII
+    FLOAT=IEEE
+    ; Example SUBSYSTEM stanza for VC1A subsystem
+    [VC1A]
+    MVSATTACHTYPE=RRSAF
+    PLANNAME=DSNACLI
+    ; Example DATA SOURCE stanza for STLEC1 data source
+    [STLEC1]
+    AUTOCOMMIT=1
+    CURSORHOLD=1
+    ```

+    Reference [Db2 ODBC initialization file](https://www.ibm.com/docs/en/db2-for-zos/12?topic=applications-db2-odbc-initialization-file) in IBM Docs for more details.

 1. Configure environment variables for install/compilation or create a shell profile (i.e. `.profile` file in your home environment) which includes environment variables needed for Python and DB2 for z/OS ODBC (make sure the paths are changed based on your system and DB setting and the variables are configured).

 	```sh